QaisarAbbas2024/LeetCode-Questions/994. Rotting Oranges/Explanation.md

 ✅ **Using a queue ensures all rotten oranges spread simultaneously.**
 ✅ **If any fresh oranges remain, return `-1`.**

-🔥 Hence, that was a **detailed explanation** of BFS and solution this problem! 🚀
+🔥 Hence, that was a **detailed explanation** of BFS and solution of this problem! 🚀